jwmacd/STAR/README.md

 ## ⚙️ Dependencies and Installation
-**VARM requirement**: Upscaling the provided toy example by 4x, with 72 frames, a width of 426, and a height of 240, requires around 39GB of VRAM using the default settings.
+**VRAM requirement**: Upscaling the provided toy example by 4x, with 72 frames, a width of 426, and a height of 240, requires around 39GB of VRAM using the default settings.
 If you encounter an OOM problem, you can set a smaller frame_length in inference_sr.sh.
 We recommend using a GPU with at least 24GB of VRAM to run this project.

 ```
 ## git clone this repository